catchzone151-stack/IslamQuest/replit.md

   - **Behavior**: Auto-appear in Friends list and Global Leaderboard, accept challenges automatically with realistic delay, simulate gameplay based on difficulty
   - **Persistence**: Stored separately in localStorage, auto-initialize on beta mode ON, auto-cleanup on beta mode OFF
   - **Integration**: Work with existing challenge system, leaderboard sorting (XP→Level→Coins), Friend of the Week
+  - **Challenge Testing**: Challenges can be completed fully in beta mode; shared lessons check bypassed, fallback question pool (12 basic Islamic questions) provided when no lessons completed, quick challenge button navigates to Challenge page with friend pre-selected
 - **Security**: Menu not discoverable through normal UI, local-storage based only
 - **Safety**: When betaMode = false, app behaves exactly as production release with simulated friends removed